The Xometry app works best with JavaScript enabled!

 Stainless steel parts are often polished to a mirror finish by electropolishing.
 This results in a reflective and generally silver color, but can be colored as described above.
 Stainless steel components can also have various types and levels of texturing added—from sandblasting to shot peening, brush finishing to photo etching.

-What Are the Different Types of Stainless Steel?
+Different Types of Stainless Steel

 The basic nomenclature for broad grades of stainless steel is as follows: